 Are you hiring?
 Do you accept interns?

 If we are hiring, all positions will be posted on our Job Opportunity page as well as being shared on our email listserv and social media platforms.

 YPI does recruit several interns throughout the year.
 If you are interested in interning for the academic school year, please email a cover letter describing your needs/hour requirements along with your resume to Info@youthprideri.org in the Spring.
 If you are looking to intern for the calendar year, please email your cover letter and resume in the Fall.

 Do you have volunteer opportunities?

 We currently do not host open volunteer hours, we strictly reach out to registered volunteers as opportunities arise.
-To sign up for our volunteer list, visit our volunteer page and fill our our form!
-(Or maybe put a link here to the volunteer section?)
-Our two largest volunteer events happen in June; RI Pride and the CVS Health Charity Classic.
+To sign up for our volunteer list, visit our volunteer page and fill our our forms!
+Our largest volunteer event happens in June: RI Pride.
 So keep your calendars clear over the summer!

 How does your Basic Needs Pantry work?

 YPI is home to a Basic Needs Pantry that supplies youth with food, clothes, toiletries, and school supplies free of charge.
 Youth can utilize the pantry once a week and take what they need for their household for the week (7 day period).
 Youth will be asked for their name and how many people are in their household.

 How do I make an appointment to see a counselor?